s-shemmee/NFT-Portfolio-Landing-Page/README.md

 - The NFT Portfolio Landing Page recreation was created by [s-shemmee](https://github.com/s-shemmee) using React.js.

 # License
-This project is licensed under the MIT license.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.